mozilla/theopenstandard/docs/articles.rst

 Sponsored articeles should have the required information entered into the sponsor custom field.

 * URL - when clicked where the thumbnail goes.
 * Logo - the logo that will appear on the article page.
-Dimensions should be 124x124
+Dimensions should be 124x124.
+* **Note:** the "Sponsored" category must also be selected.

 Related Posts